BetonQuest/BetonQuest/docs/Tutorials/Features/Tracking-Quest-Progress/Tags.md

 !!! tip

-    I always start by writing the events into the conversation.
+    I always start by writing the events into the conversation options.
 Once the event is written, I proceed to write it in the **events section** to ensure that the event actually exists.
 After that, I ask myself: What do I need for the event?
 Do I still need to write a **condition** or an **objective** for it?
 If you proceed systematically like this, you will make significantly fewer mistakes.